iffy-pi/winpushbullet/README.md

 # PushBullet PC Integration
-This is a set of scripts I designed that uses PushBullet to achieve AirDrop-like functionality between my Windows Laptop and Apple Devices.
+This is a set of scripts I designed that uses PushBullet to achieve AirDrop-like functionality between Windows PCs and Apple Devices.

-## Computer Extensions
-If you follow the steps in the Configure section, then these are the features available to you
+This involves sharing of text, links and files quickly between the Apple device and the Windows PC.

+## Functions and Features
+If you configure the system (see Configure section below), you will have access to the following functions.
 ### Pushing Content HotKeys
 - Default: `Ctrl + Alt + ]`
-    - Gets content from clipboard, infers text, link, file or file from copied file path
+    - Gets content from clipboard and pushes to PushBullet
+    - Infers text, link, file or file from copied file path
 - Push As Text: `Ctrl + Alt + '`
-    - Gets content from clipboard, always treats as text
+    - Gets content from clipboard, and push as text
 - Push From Temp Directory: `Ctrl + Alt + /`
     - Pushes latest file in specified directory `configs.userconfig.TEMP_DIRECTORY`

 ### Pulling Content HotKeys
+Each below command retrieves the last push made to PushBullet and performs different actions based on what the push type is: text, link/url, and file:

 - Default: `Ctrl + Alt + [`
-    - Copies text to clipboard
+    - Text is copied to clipboard
+    - URLs are opened in your configured browser (`configs.userconfig.BROWSER_EXECUTABLE_PATH`)
-    - Copies images (jpeg, jpg and png) to clipboard
+    - Image files (jpeg, jpg and png) are copied to clipboard
-    - Opens URLs in browser
-    - Save File Dialog for other files
+    - Other files are handled with a Save File dialog
 - Copy Content: `Ctrl + Alt + ;`
-    - Copies text to clipboard
+    - Text is copied to clipboard
-    - Copies URLs to clipboard
+    - URLs are copied to clipboard
-    - Copies image files to clipboard
+    - Image files (jpeg, jpg and png) are copied to clipboard
-    - Save File Dialog for other files
+    - Other files are handled with a Save File dialog
 - Open In Browser: `Ctrl + Alt + > `
-    - Copies text to clipboard
+    - Text is copied to clipboard
-    - Opens URLs in browser
+    - URLs are opened in your configured browser
-    - Opens images and other files in browser
+    - All files are opened in your configured browser
 - Save Content To File: `Ctrl + Alt + <`
-    - Copies text to clipboard
-    - Opens URLs in browser
+    - Text is saved as a text file with a Save File Dialog
-    - Save File Dialog for images and files
+    - URLs are saved as a text file with a Save File Dialog
+    - All files are handled with a Save File dialog

 ### File Explorer Context Menu Actions
 The following actions are also added to the context menu through the registry editor: